Academic writing: Criticism

 Academic style has often been criticized for being too full of jargon and hard to understand by the general public.
 In 2022, Joelle Renstrom argued that the COVID-19 pandemic has had a negative impact on academic writing and that many scientific articles now "contain more jargon than ever, which encourages misinterpretation, political spin, and a declining public trust in the scientific process."

 Discourse community

 A discourse community is a group of people that shares mutual interests and beliefs.
 "It establishes limits and regularities...who may speak, what may be spoken, and how it is to be said; in addition, [rules] prescribe what is true and false, what is reasonable and what foolish, and what is meant and what not."

 The concept of a discourse community is vital to academic writers across all disciplines, for the academic writer's purpose is to influence how their community understands its field of study: whether by maintaining, adding to, revising, or contesting what that community regards as "known" or "true."
-To effectively communicate and persuade within their field, academic writers are motivated to adhere to the conventions and standards set forth by their discourse community.
-Such adherence ensures that their contributions are intelligible and recognized as legitimate.
+Academic writers have strong incentives to follow conventions established by their community in order for their attempts to influence this community to be legible.